timsort/cpp-TimSort/README.md

 * http://svn.python.org/projects/python/trunk/Objects/listsort.txt
 * http://en.wikipedia.org/wiki/Timsort

+This library is compatible with C++11.
+If you need a C++98 version, you can check the 1.x.y branch of this repository.

 According to the benchmarks, it is slower than `std::sort()` on randomized sequences, but faster on partially-sorted ones. `gfx::timsort` should be usable as a drop-in replacement for `std::stable_sort`, with the difference that it can't fallback to a O(n log² n) algorithm when there isn't enough extra heap memory available.